 (ALSO KNOWN AS MATANUSKA VILLAGE)

-DENA'INA CHIEF BASDUT (SIMEON EZI)
+DENA'INA CHIEF BASTUTE/BASDUT (SIMEON EZI)

-Coleen Mielke 2019
+by Coleen Mielke 2022

 Niteh was the Dena'ina

-several ways (in various records) everything from Niteh, to Nitakh, to Nitak, to Nikta, and
+different ways; everything from Niteh, to Nitakh, to Nitak, to Nikta, and

 if that isn't confusing enough, the Ahtna name for Niteh is

 By todays landmarks, Niteh was located on a delta between the Matanuska